chetmurthy/pa_ppx_hashcons/README.md

    `memo2_int_term : (int -> term -> 'a) -> (int -> term -> 'a)`
    is generated that memoizes the function.

-   The types in the conjunction must be primitive types, or hashconsed type; nothing else is supported yet.
+   The types in the conjunction must be either primitive types, or hashconsed types, or conjunctions of hashconsed types, or recursively conjunctions of the latter.
+So for instance, `((term * term) * term) * term` is allowed.

 # How Does the Memoization Work?